josephukwenya/josephukwenya/README.md

 A Web Developer & Instructor
 -------------------------------------

 I have 3 years of experience and I am a continuous learner.
-I enjoy working and networking with other devs and always enjoy collaborating on projects.
+I love networking, and collaborating on projects.
+On top of that, I am learnable and teachable.

 * 🌍  I'm based in Lagos, Nigeria
 <!-- * 🖥️  See my portfolio at [Portfolio](http://josephukwenya.github.io/portfolio/) -->